 Whether at home or in a commercial setting, tinting and frosting windows can offer a variety of different benefits.
 That said, what’s the difference between the two and when is it most appropriate to apply them?
-In this post we’re going to explore the benefits of and differences between frosted & tinted windows.
+In this post, we’re going to explore the benefits of and differences between frosted & tinted windows.

 What are tinted windows?

 OK, so I feel like I’m teaching you to such eggs at this point, as everyone knows what tinted windows are.
-However, for the sake of continuality we’ll give you the rundown: Tinted windows are regular windows, only they’ve had a “tinted” window film applied to them.
+However, for the sake of continuality, we’ll give you the rundown: Tinted windows are regular windows, only they’ve had a “tinted” window film applied to them.
 This is a thin laminate film that can be installed to the interior or exterior of glass surfaces in order to increase their structural integrity and to increase privacy.

 What are frosted windows?

 Frosted windows can be produced in a number of different ways.
 You can either invest in frosted glass in the beginning: “Frosted glass is produced by the sandblasting or acid etching of clear sheet glass.
 This creates a pitted surface on one side of the glass pane and has the effect of rendering the glass translucent by scattering the light which passes through, thus blurring images while still transmitting light.” —Or alternatively, you can get your glass windows frosted by the professionals.
-This will simply involve applying a “frosted” film to the clear windows for the same affect.
+This will simply involve applying a “frosted” film to the clear windows for the same effect.

 What is the difference?